-- Regular counts take priority over overdraft counts (overdraft counts are only available from the default license pool). - 2.
+- 1. Regular counts take priority over overdraft counts (overdraft counts are only available from the default license pool). - 2.
 Counts are served from accessible named license pools in the order license pools are specified in the model definition (starting from the top). - 3.
 Counts that match the requested version are served before counts of a higher version (lower versions are not accepted). - 4.
+Regular licenses are prioritized over licenses that are in a grace period.
+This means that it will only serve grace license if there are no non-grace licenses available. - 5.
 Counts with the shorter expiry date are served before counts with a later expiry date.